ytangt/SBA2-Building-a-Responsive-and-Accessible-Web-Page/README.md

 # Dragonfly Arts Academy Website

 This project is a responsive, multi-section webpage built as part of a web design assignment.
-The site is designed for a **fictitious company** called **Dragonfly Dance Studio** and demonstrates semantic HTML, responsive layouts, and accessibility best practices.
+The site is designed for a **fictitious company** called **Dragonfly Arts Academy** and demonstrates semantic HTML, responsive layouts, and accessibility best practices.

 ---